 2 – Don’t skip the initial scan of the breaker box.
 That initial scan is important because that’s when the receiver is “learning” the panel, making it possible for it to quickly and accurately detect the desired breaker on the second pass.

 3 – The transmitter doesn’t require a battery as it draws its power from the circuit being traced.

 The receiver does use a 9 volt battery which comes already installed in the wand when you purchase the kit.
 If the receiver doesn’t beep or light up when you press the button you’ll need to replace the battery.

-4 – The power-on switch on the side of the receiver is very sensitive.
-Just the slightest tap will turn the unit on and cause it to beep and light up, and that can be a bit startling if you aren’t expecting to hear it.
+4 – The power-on switch on the receiver is somewhat sensitive.
+Just the slightest tap will turn the unit on and cause it to beep and light up.

 Bottom line: The devices in this awesome little kit make tracking down the breaker for any given outlet fast and easy while removing all the guesswork, legwork and frustration.
 In my opinion, if you own a home, you need one of these ingenious devices!

-Click here (#ad) to check out the Klein Tools ET300 Digital Circuit Breaker Finder at Amazon.
+Click here to check out the Klein Tools ET310 AC Circuit Breaker Finder at Amazon.